JenniferT9462/Capstone-demo/README.md

 ### Part 1 Setup

-- Get API Key from resend.com...You will have to sign up a free account.
+- Get API Key from <https://resend.com>...You will have to sign up a free account.
-- Add your new key to your .env.local file in the root of your app directory.
+- Add your new key to your `.env.local` file in the root of your app directory.
 - Install resend to your project by running:

         npm install resend